jorgecarleitao/public-contracts/docs/tools/crawler.rst

 .. important::
     Please, take precautions on using the crawler as it can generate Denial of Service (DoS) to Base_ database.
-We provide remote access to the database to avoid that.
+We provide remote access to our database to avoid that.

 .. important::
     Crawling Base_ from scratch takes more than 2 days as of Jan.
 2014.